-Whether it’s the receptionist, the nurse, or another pediatrician in the practice, meeting the whole team helping to keep your baby healthy can be a huge asset for new parents.
-Everyone in the doctor’s office plays a role and can help you out if the doctor is busy or you have an urgent question crop up while at home.
-Relying on these supports can mean the difference between a great experience with your pediatrician and slipping through the cracks and not getting the care your baby needs.
+Whether it’s the receptionist, the nurse, or another pediatrician in the practice; meeting the whole team helping to keep your baby healthy can be a huge asset for new parents.
+Everyone in the doctor’s office plays a role and can help you out if the doctor is busy.
+Or if you have an urgent question crop up while at home, they might be able to help.
+Relying on these supports can mean the difference between a great experience with your pediatrician, and slipping through the cracks.

 Now that we’ve reviewed how to make the most of your partnership with the pediatrician, let’s review some of the specifics you can expect during some of baby’s first visits.

 Usually occurring 2 – 4 days after discharge from the hospital, you can expect the doctor to:

 - Check baby’s vital signs including heart rate, breathing, and temperature.

 - Confirm other measurements – height, head circumference, etc